 Nina and puberty

-The Black Swan Nina who emerges from the mirror is built up to through the movie not just by the escalation of the Nina in the Mirror, but also by the subplot of Nina going through the stages of growing up.
+The Black Swan Nina who emerges from the mirror is foreshadowed by the escalation of the Nina in the Mirror but also by the subplot of Nina going through the stages of growing up.

-We see her progress, though.
+But we see her progress.
 For much of the movie, there’s a sense of building rebellion when it comes to Nina and her mother.
 Which is very typical of teenagers and young adults.
 Then the whole sexual awakening sub-sub plot.
 God, that first scene where Nina touches herself and starts to get into it until she looks over and sees her mom asleep in the chair beside the bed.
-It’s one of the most awkward and realistically terrifying things I’ve ever seen in a movie.
-That’s exactly the point too: this is why Nina’s stunted as she is, because her mom’s presence is so overwhelming it limits Nina’s privacy and choices and thus her experiences.
+It’s one of the most awkward and realistically terrifying things I’ve ever witnessed in a movie.
+That’s exactly the point, too: this is why Nina’s stunted as she is, because her mom’s presence is so overwhelming it limits Nina’s privacy and choices and thus her experiences.

 The night out with Lily begins how?
 It could have simply been: Lily shows up and asks Nina to go out, Nina hesitates, but Lily convinces her.
 Instead, it’s: Nina hesitates, and Nina’s mom keeps showing up and demanding Nina come back inside.
-To the point where Lily is like, “Jesus Christ.”
+To the point where Lily exclaims “Jesus Christ.”
 The reason Nina ends up leaving is because she wants to rebel from her mother, like a teenager.
-Of course, then, it’s that night she comes home, locks her mom out, and masturbates fully after being denied and frustrated for so long.
+Of course, that’s the night she comes home, locks her mom out, and fully masturbates after being denied and frustrated for so long.
 This is a breakthrough.